 Walking your dog in the snow sounds like fun, but it does come with its challenges.
 Because of the low temperatures, icy conditions and shorter days, taking your dog out at this time of year can be quite hazardous.
 Frostbite and hypothermia are just a few possibilities and antifreeze can often be found on the ground, so you need to take precautions.

 Generally speaking, dogs love the snow and can handle the lower temperatures it brings.
 Plus, walking your dog is essential to keep up regular exercise — so, it’s important that you still take your pooch out so long as it’s safe.
 Here are six safety precautions you should take when walking your dog in the snow.
+(And after you're done with your walk, why not warm yourself up by learning how to make hot chocolate?)

 1. Protect paws